MateeDevs/ci-setup/docker/README.md

 - Gitlab
 - Jetbrains Space

-Github and Gitlab runners are configured as services and will automatically run after the system reboot. ⚠️ **Runner for Space does not yet support this functionality and needs to be launched manually**.
+Github and Gitlab runners are running as services and will automatically start after the system reboot. ⚠️ **Runner for Space does not yet support this functionality and needs to be launched manually**.

 `~/Matee/space-runner`
 ```bash;